Chinese New Year – The Complete Guide To China’s Biggest and Most Important Holiday

 The rice jar should not be allowed to be empty during Chinese New Year.

-An empty rice jar causes anxiety in the family because it’s a bad omen that the family will starve in the year.
+An empty rice jar causes anxiety in the family because it’s a bad omen that the family will starve that year.
 So if you have a rice jar, remember to fill it up before the Chinese New Year!

 While congee, also known as porridge, is a common breakfast in China; the porridge should not be served for breakfast on Chinese New Year.